fommil/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>
 A> Users are supposed to provide a custom instance of `ProductHint` on their A> companions or package objects.
-A>
-A> This mechanism relies on fragile implicit ordering and is a source of typeclass A> decoherence: if we derive a `JsEncoder[Foo]`, we will get a different result A> depending on which `ProductHint[Foo]` is in scope.
+This is a **terrible idea** that relies on fragile A> implicit ordering and is a source of typeclass decoherence: if we derive a A> `JsEncoder[Foo]`, we will get a different result depending on which A> `ProductHint[Foo]` is in scope.
 It is best avoided.

 Shapeless selects codepaths at compiletime based on the presence of annotations, which can lead to more optimised code, at the expense of code repetition.
-This means that the number of annotations we are dealing with, and their subtypes, must minimised or we can find ourselves writing 10x the amount of code.
-Let's refactor our three annotations into one containing all the customisation
+This means that the number of annotations we are dealing with, and their subtypes, must be manageable or we can find ourselves writing 10x the amount of code.
+We change our three annotations into one containing all the customisation
 parameters:

 {lang="text"}